subhylahiri/numpy_linalg_extras/README.md

     for dealing with stacks of vectors and scalars.
 * `invarray`:
     Performs exact matrix division when it is matrix multiplied (@).
     Returned by `lnarray.inv`.
-It calls `solve` behind the scenes.
-    Does not actually invert the matrix unless it is explicitly called.
+    Does not actually invert the matrix unless it is explicitly called, it calls `solve` behind the scenes instead.
     Other operations, such as addition are not defined.
-This object contains a reference to the original array, so in place modifications of an `invarray` object will affect the original `lnarray` object.
+This object contains a reference to the original array, so in place modifications of an `invarray` object will affect the original `lnarray` object, and *vice versa*.
     I think it is best not to store these objects in variables, and call on `lnarray.inv` on the rhs instead.
 * `pinvarray`:
     Performs least-squares matrix division when it is matrix multiplied (@).
     Returned by `lnarray.pinv`.
-It calls `lstsq` behind the scenes.
-    Does not actually pseudoinvert the matrix unless it is explicitly called.
+    Does not actually pseudoinvert the matrix unless it is explicitly called, it calls `lstsq` behind the scenes instead.
     Other operations, such as addition are not defined.
-This object contains a reference to the original array, so in place modifications of a `pinvarray` object will affect the original `lnarray` object.
+This object contains a reference to the original array, so in place modifications of a `pinvarray` object will affect the original `lnarray` object, and *vice versa*.
     I think it is best not to store these objects in variables, and call on `lnarray.pinv` on the rhs instead.